paypal/paypal-checkout-components/README.md

 $('#myCheckoutButton').on('click', function() {
 	ppxo.PayPalCheckout.render({

-		// Pass your preferred locale, used to render the checkout flow
+		// Pass your preferred locale, used to render the checkout flow (optional)

 		locale: 'en_US',